 Author: Seema Syeda

-The August issue of MHM, the British military history magazine, is now on sale.
+The October issue of MHM, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: TUNISIA 1943: A bigger victory than Stalingrad?
 Andrew Mulholland argues that Tunisia may have been a greater defeat for the Axis than Stalingrad.
 Not only was the […]